-As a care worker, you may be responsible for actions or activities that may cause the individuals that you care for pain, distress or discomfort.
+As a care worker, you will be responsible for making individuals as comfortable as possible and minimising any distress they may experience.
+You may also be responsible for actions or activities that may cause the individuals that you care for pain, distress or discomfort.

 This could be when assisting them with movement, performing personal care or even something as simple as turning on the lights in a darkened room.

-When doing so, you should always show care, compassion and kindness as well as being courteous and always asking for consent.
+When working with individuals that are experiencing pain, discomfort or disrress, you should always show care, compassion and kindness as well as be courteous and always asking for consent.

 And you should always explore new ideas or better ways of doing things that may reduce discomfort (although it is advisable to run any changes past your manager before implementing them).

 On this page